ivan1993spb/snake-server/README.md

     }
   }
   ```

   Game events contain information about creating, updating, deleting of game objects on a playground.

-* *player* - a message payload contains player specific info.
+* *player* - a message payload contains player specific information.
 Player messages have a type and a payload:

   ```
   {
     "type": "player",